Mark Lundy murder appeal in Supreme Court today

 The Crown argued Christine Lundy's brain tissue was found on the polo shirt her husband wore on the night of the murders.

-Tiny spots consistent with dried blood were also found on the shirt which were found to contain Amber's DNA.
+Tiny spots consistent with dried blood were also found on the shirt, which were found to contain Amber's DNA.

 The hearing in Wellington is set down for one day.